yfujis/yfujis.github.io/_posts/2022-01-21-Rigoletto.md

 ## Browsing Programs at Met Opera

 I always loved music growing up but had never had a chance to see an opera.
 My hometown was too small for an opera production to come to perform.
 Also, even when I visited bigger cities, I prioritised seeing orchestra concerts over operas just because I was more familiar with orchestra and chamber music.
-But now that live in New York City, I’ve decided to take advantage of it and finally give myself an opera experience.
+But now that live in New York City, I have decided to take advantage of it and finally give myself an opera experience.

 The first program that caught my attention when I visited the website of the Metropolitan Opera, was "Le Nozze Di Figaro", one of the masterpieces of Mozart.
 Although I have never seen the opera performance itself, I have been a big fan of some of the music pieces such as the famous overture and ‘Se Voul Ballare’.
 I put it on my must-go list.